Greece travel guide

 Road travel

-If you are planning to drive in Greece, see information on driving abroad and read the RAC guide.
+If you are planning to drive in Greece, see information on driving abroad and check the rules of the road in the RAC’s Greece guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

 Extreme weather and natural disasters